-On-site compliance visits will be conducted at the location designated by the grantee.
+On-site compliance visits will be conducted at the location designated by the grantee on the Site Contact form.
 The MHDC Compliance Officer will review expenses billed to DRF.
-Compliance Officer will review 50 percent of the instances of assistance with a minimum of ten and a maximum of twenty-five randomly chosen instances per visit.
-The information reviewed is gathered from the MIS reports, comparable database reports and Administrative Expense Detail forms submitted with the grantee's back-up.
+The information reviewed is gathered from the DRF-208 back-up forms.
+Agency processes, procedures, and programmatic data may also be requested for review.
 The Compliance Officer will not provide the grantee the names of the files to be checked prior to the visit; this is to ensure that all files will be reviewed in the state in which they are normally kept.
-For Operating Funds grants, Compliance Officer will review 50 percent of the amount of operating expenses that have been submitted to MHDC for payment.

 The requested files are expected to be produced within fifteen (15) minutes of the Compliance Officer's arrival.
-Failure to produce requested files within fifteen (15) minutes will result in a compliance violation.
+Failure to produce requested files within fifteen (15) minutes will result in a compliance violation\.
 Therefore, it is vital that a grantee staff member is always available to assist the MHDC staff member as needed at the location and during the times provided by grantee.

-The only exception is if a staff member is assisting a client.
+\ The only exception is if a staff member is assisting a client.